2. Basics of Logic Design

 Fig. 2.5.1 Schematics of three circuits implementing the two-input XOR function.

 Assume that we got our hands on a bunch of gates.
-The question is if we should favor any of the three circuits and why?
-Possible criteria might be assembly costs, the resulting power consumption or occupied area in our final piece of hardware.
-In this exercise we’ll define the best suited circuit as the one with the shortest propagation delay.
-Further, we’ll derive the contamination delays of the circuits just for the fun of it 😲.
+Which circuit should we prefer, and why?
+Possible criteria include assembly costs, power, or area in our final piece of hardware.
+We define the “best” circuit as the one with the shortest propagation delay \(t_\text{cd}\).
+Further, we’ll derive the contamination delays of the circuits for completeness.
 The gates’ delays are given in Table 2.5.1.

 Gate